ananyaa-k/ananyaa-k/README.md

 ---

-## A few things worth mentioning

-- 🥇 **1st place internationally** — Kaspersky SECUR'IT CUP ASIA 2023
-- 🏁 **National Hackathon Finalist** — Rajasthan Police Hackathon & IIT Bombay Trust Lab Women CTF
-- 🎯 **All India Rank 85** — National Cybersecurity Pentathlon CTF
-- 🤖 **Freelance AI Model Evaluator** (2+ yrs) — Evaluated Claude Code, Gemini, Bard on adversarial prompting, RLHF preference ranking, and safety tasks.
-92%+ quality scores.

----

 ## Where I'm at

-Wrapping up my B.Tech (graduating 2026), actively looking for security engineering or AI/LLM security roles.
+Actively looking for security engineering or AI/LLM security roles.
 I like building things that scale security work, not just reporting on it.

 ---